Programs about Black composers:

 - An interview with “Wadada Leo Smith, trumpeter and composer“

-- Notes on Notes: Hosts Dr. Leah Broad and Simon Brackenborough
+- Notes on Notes: Hosted by Dr. Leah Broad and Simon Brackenborough

 - NPR/WBUR’s Only A Game: A weekly sports magazine